-Should a participant notify HAGC that they wish to vacate a unit before the end of an assisted lease, the participant may only move with continued assistance if they provide HAGC with sufficient documentation demonstrating a Mutual Termination of Lease tenancy with the landlord.
-The family must also be in compliance with all family obligations as set forth in 24 C.F.R. §982.551 to be granted HAGC permission to move.
-In the cases where the landlord will not release the tenant, the tenant may only move with continued assistance upon the written approval from the Executive Director, or his/her designee.
-A participant's failure to provide proper notice to their landlord or HAGC before vacating an assisted unit will result in the delay, denial, or termination of housing assistance to the household.
+Should a family notify HAGC that the family wishes to vacate a unit before the end of an assisted lease, the family may only move with continued assistance if:

+- 1. The family provides HAGC with a written, mutual release signed by the landlord and head of household prior to vacating the assisted unit releasing the family from the current lease as of the date that the family moves to another assisted unit; and - 2.
+The family is compliant with all family obligations as set forth in 24 C.F.R. §982.551.

+In the cases where the landlord will not release the family, the family may only move with continued assistance upon the written approval of the Executive Director, or designee, due extenuating circumstances in accordance with Section 1.03 of this Plan.
+A family's failure to comply with the above enumerated requirements before vacating the assisted unit will result in the delay, denial, or termination of housing assistance to the household.